If you find yourself in Venice, don’t miss spending at least one day in Burano Italy’s most colorful Town!

-Burano, is a little Italian island about 45 minutes by boat from Venice.
+Burano Italy’s most colorful town is about 45 minutes by boat from Venice.
 We missed out on visiting this colorful fishing town the last time we were in Venice and wanted to make sure we visited it this time around.
-It is very similar to Venice but a little more quiet, quaint and so very colorful.
-It was believed that the local fishermen painted their houses to distinguish it from a distance when returning home in the dark hours especially when it is foggy.
+Burano is a little more quiet, quaint compared to Venice and so very colorful.
+It is believed that the local fishermen painted their houses to distinguish them from a distance when returning home in the dark hours especially when it is foggy.

-Here is Burano, Italy’s Most Colorful Town in 20 captures
+20 Photos from Burano, Italy’s Most Colorful Town

-Wonder if people living here get annoyed with travelers taking pictures of their laundry and windows, but no one seemed to mind 🙂
+I wonder if people living here get annoyed with travelers taking pictures of their laundry and windows, but no one seemed to mind 🙂

 What to eat in Burano